RdeWilde/firebase-example/README.md

 ## Setup

 Make sure your checkouts of flutter and firebase-dart are in an adjacent directory.
+You should get your firebase-dart from https://github.com/collinjackson/firebase-flutter and use the ```mojo``` branch for now.

 Your copy of Flutter may need to have its packages/flutter/pubspec.yaml edited to point to a built sky_services if the interfaces